system76/docs/content/wireless.md

 ### Windows Dual Boot

 If you are dual booting Windows, you may lose access to your wifi card entirely after running driver/OS updates in Windows.
 You may be able to gain access to your wifi card again by disabling "Fast Startup" in the Windows power options before booting back into Pop!_OS.

+## When to Contact Support

+If you’ve tried all the steps above and your wireless connection still isn’t working as expected, please collect the output from the diagnostic commands and contact System76 Support.

+When reaching out, include:
+-The model of your computer
+-Your version of Pop!_OS or Ubuntu
+-The commands and results listed above

+This information helps the support team quickly identify the cause and get you back online.

+This will save relevant wireless logs you can share with System76 Support.